Borewit/strtok3/README.md

 |------------|---------------------------------|----------------------------------------------------|
 | token      | [IGetToken<number>](#IGetToken) | Numeric token to read from the tokenizer-stream.   |

-Returns a promise with the decoded numeric value from the *tokenizer-stream*.
+A promise resolving to a numeric value read and decoded from the *tokenizer-stream*.

 #### `ignore` function